 2. Submit the Floor Plan Accommodation Application (via Knights Access)

+3. Submit Documentation (Optional): After submitting your online application, you will be invited to submit documentation via electronic upload.
 Please note that you should not delay meeting with us if you are concerned about not having the right documentation.
 Each consultant will discuss specific third-party documentation needs during the Welcome Meeting and steps you can take after the meeting.
-Our priority is meeting with you, not reviewing the documentation.
-After submitting your online application, you will be invited to submit documentation via electronic upload.

-• If you are seeking housing floor plan accommodations related to an allergy, we highly recommend that you provide documentation that addresses questions found in our Allergy Documentation Questionnaire with your application.
+- If you are seeking housing floor plan accommodations related to an allergy, we highly recommend that you provide documentation that addresses questions found in our Allergy Medical Provider Form with your application.

 After you submit your application, you will immediately receive an automated email informing you that SAS will review your application.
 SAS will then contact you via UCF email within ten business days regarding your next step.
-For students with a UCF email address, SAS will only send email communications via the UCF email system.
-After our initial application review, we may be able to approve some accommodation requests without needing a meeting.
 For those requests that require a meeting, keep these tips in mind:

-• It may take time after a meeting to finalize and facilitate accommodations.
-We often need to work with UCF Housing and Residence Life to facilitate housing accommodations which can take some time to coordinate.
+- We often need to work with UCF Housing and Residence Life to facilitate housing accommodations, which can take some time to coordinate.
 Here is the process Housing utilizes to finalize approved floor plan accommodations: UCF Housing and Accommodation Options

 Lottery Exemption and Waitlist Priority